ClusterHQ/flocker/docs/labs/index.rst

 Come and talk to us on our IRC channel which is on Freenode ``#clusterhq``.

-Or, file an issue on github for the respective project.
+Or, file an issue on GitHub for the respective project.

 List of Labs projects
 ---------------------